Phil Dumontet

 Phil Dumontet (born June 24, 1987) is an American entrepreneur.

-He is the Founder & CEO of DASHED, a restaurant delivery service based out of Boston, Massachusetts.

-Dashed was acquired by Grubhub in August 2017, as part of the Foodler acquisition.
+He is the chief executive officer of Brooksee, an endurance event production company based in Salt Lake City, Utah, and of Laurel Innovations, a race technology company.
+Dumontet is also the founder of Boulderthon, the Boulder Marathon, in Boulder, Colorado.
+He previously founded Dashed, a restaurant delivery service based in Boston, Massachusetts, which was acquired by Grubhub in August 2017 as part of the Foodler acquisition.

 Education

 In 2009, Dumontet received his Bachelor's Degrees of Art in Marketing and Philosophy from Boston College.

 Career

-Dumontet lives along with his wife and started Whole Sol Blend Bar, an organic blend bar in the United States of America.
-In 2017, he moved from New York to Boulder where he became a 12-time marathoner with a PR of 2:55 and routinely finishes in the top 20 in his age group.

-Dumontet serves on the Downtown Boulder Partnership Board.

-Dumontet started the company on his bike in 2009 with a Rubbermaid container and one restaurant.
+Dumontet founded Dashed in 2009, starting the company on his bike with a Rubbermaid container and one restaurant.
 He expanded the company to deliver for more than 700 restaurants, as well as goods other than food, including beer, liquor, flowers, bakery items, and Christmas trees.
-He decided to recruit and hire athletes for rapid delivery, offering medals and cash bonuses to improve their speed.
+Dumontet recruited and hired athletes for rapid delivery, offering medals and cash bonuses to improve their speed.
+Dashed was named to the Inc. 5000 list of the fastest-growing privately held companies in the United States for five consecutive years (2013–2017).
+The company expanded to nine cities and had approximately 2,000 drivers before its sale to Grubhub in 2017 for an undisclosed sum.

-In 2016, Dumontet was named to Forbes 30 Under 30.
-In 2017, Dumontet moved to Denver, Colorado and in July 2018 started a new business, Whole Sol Blend Bar, with his wife, Alexa Squillaro.
+In 2017, Dumontet moved from New York to Boulder, Colorado.
+In July 2018, he co-founded Whole Sol Blend Bar, a Denver-based chain of organic, dairy-free, and gluten-free fast-casual restaurants, with his wife, Alexa Squillaro.
+Whole Sol Blend Bar was named to the Inc. 5000 list in 2022.

+In January 2024, Dumontet was named chief executive officer of Brooksee, an endurance event production and timing company based in Salt Lake City, Utah, that produces the Las Vegas Marathon, Portland Marathon, Mesa Marathon, and REVEL Race Series.
+In this role, Dumontet leads the strategic development of Brooksee's event portfolio and oversees the go-to-market strategy and launch of Laurel, the company's AI-driven race timing technology.
+Dumontet remained an executive director of Boulderthon following the transition.

-Dumontet is a contributor to The Washington Post, Business Insider, Entrepreneur Magazine, Fast Company, and Inc. Magazine.
+Dumontet is a 17-time marathoner with a personal best of 2:42, and routinely finishes in the top 20 in his age group.
+He serves on the Downtown Boulder Partnership Board, and is a contributor to The Washington Post, Business Insider, Entrepreneur, Fast Company, and Inc.